 What is the impact of this change?

-A low impact to TOs, NESO, DNOs, OFTOs, Non-Embedded Customers, Interconnectors and Generators.
+A low impact to TOs, NESO, Network Operators, OFTOs, Non-Embedded Customers, Interconnectors and Generators.

-This change would enable NESO and the TOs to manage risks dynamically instead of including all the double-circuit faults covered by the standard.
+This change would enable NESO and the TOs to use a risk-based approach instead of a deterministic approach to manage outage, instead of including allthe double-circuit faults covered by the standard.
 It would create a uniform consistent criterion between regions in GB.
-Furthermore, NESO may be able to apply a case-by-case study, and a probabilistic risk assessment (N-2, N-1) to schedule winter network outages securely..
-Non-Embedded Customers, Interconnectors, Distributed Network Owners and Generators, are impacted through the possibility of outage overlapping with operations or need for system access.
+Furthermore, NESO may be able to apply a case-by-case study, and a probabilistic risk assessment (N-2, N-1) to schedulenetwork outages securely.
+Non-Embedded Customers, Interconnectors, Network Operatorsand Generators, are impacted through the possibility of outage overlapping with operations or need for system access.
 Despite this, Non-Embedded Customers, Interconnectors and Generators may benefit from faster project delivery and reduced constraint costs.